-Logistics is one of the most centrally important parts of many businesses, but they are challenging to understand, detangle, and optimize.
-Fortunately for contemporary business owners, navigation logistics are made much easier by much of the technology that graces the universe of business today.
+Logistics is one of the most centrally important parts of many businesses, but it is challenging to understand, detangle, and optimize.
+Fortunately for contemporary business owners and field service technicians, navigation logistics are made much easier by much of the technology that graces the universe of business today.

 Satellites, mapping software, and dynamic optimization programs all work together to make route planning vastly more efficient than it would be if done by hand.
-But this software can be costly at the business scale, leading many to wonder what the best free ones that also allow you unlimited stops are.
+But this software can be costly on a business scale and in terms of operational costs, leading many to wonder what the best free ones that also allow you unlimited stops are.

 Sadly, we have to inform you that we are aware of no free route planners with unlimited stops on the market today.
-But there are some excellent free route optimization planners out there and some excellent paid ones with unlimited stops, and this piece will explore the best of both genres, focusing on cost-effectiveness.
+But there are some excellent free route optimization planners out there besides Google and some excellent paid ones with unlimited stops for the fastest routes, and this piece will explore the best of both genres, focusing on cost-effectiveness and shortest routes.

-What most distinguishes the free route planner of Google Maps on this list is its ease of use and effectiveness within its niche.
-That’s why it’s one of the most popular personal navigation apps available and what makes it our number-one choice on this list.
+What most distinguishes the free route planner from Google Maps on this list is its ease of use and effectiveness within its niche.
+That’s why it’s one of the most popular personal navigation apps available, which makes it our number one choice for a free route optimization app on this list.

 Pros

-- The app offers turn-by-turn voice directions and routes and can even process vocal instructions.
+• The app offers turn-by-turn voice directions and efficient routes and can even process vocal instructions.
 If, for example, it finds a better route within the driver’s path due to traffic, it can instruct it vocally to shift towards that route.

-- Google Maps has a significant amount of real-time traffic information – it collects data from users worldwide to understand traffic flows at any given point.
-That allows it to provide dynamic instructions to the driver that optimize travel times significantly while also providing exceptionally accurate arrival time estimations.
+• Google Maps has a significant amount of real-time traffic information – it collects real-time data from users worldwide to understand traffic flows at any given point.
+That allows it to provide dynamic instructions to the driver that optimize travel times significantly while also providing exceptionally accurate arrival time estimations and even your route’s road conditions.

-- Especially when it comes to delivery instructions, addresses can be strange and challenging.
-Google Maps has a street view feature that allows your route planners and drivers to understand more thoroughly what your customers/partners are saying precisely and how to navigate their specific instructions.
+• Especially when it comes to delivery driver instructions, addresses can be strange and challenging.
+Google Maps has a street view feature that allows your route planners and drivers to understand more thoroughly what your customers/partners are saying and how to navigate their specific instructions, including toll road options, route options for the shortest time, drive times, real-time updates, and additional features.

 Cons

-- As mentioned above, Google Maps is limited to 10 stops, significantly hampering its usefulness in logistics planning.
+• As mentioned above, Google Maps is limited to 10 stops, significantly hampering its usefulness in logistics planning and making it ideal for simple routes.

-- As mentioned above, Google Maps is limited to 10 stops, significantly hampering its usefulness in logistics planning.
+• As mentioned above, Google Maps is limited to 10 stops, significantly hampering its usefulness in logistics planning.
 In general, it is not designed for significant business usage.
 If you want to track your drivers via GPS, it has no way of doing that.
-It also only offers route optimization within the stops you enter, and within the order you enter them.
-That means it has no way to plan for the optimal order to visit the stops within your route – it only optimizes the route between each stop.
+It also only offers route optimization within the stops you enter, and within the order in which you enter them.
+That means it has no way to plan for the optimal order to visit the stops within your route; it only optimizes the route between each stop.

 Waze connects to Google Maps (Google bought the app back in 2013), but it has enough that distinguishes it that it merits its own place on this list.

-Waze doubles down on both the strengths and the weaknesses of Google Maps – if your primary concern is to find the most optimal path between a minimal number of stops at a given time window, Waze will be the right choice for you.
-Otherwise, you’re better off using a different program.
+Waze doubles down on both the strengths and the weaknesses of Google Maps; if your primary concern is to find the most optimal path between a minimal number of stops at a given time window, Waze will be the right choice for you.
+Otherwise, you’re better off using a different program in your vehicle.

 Waze takes the moment-by-moment optimization offered by Google Maps to the next level.
-It takes data from its users to build a real-time understanding of the traffic landscape in front of your driver but encourages an actively communal engagement that allows for much more data to be shared.
+It takes data from its users to build a real-time traffic update understanding of the traffic landscape in front of your driver, but it also encourages an actively communal engagement that allows for much more data to be shared.

 Waze can also be beneficial in conjunction with a different route planner.
 You can use a more business-oriented program to optimize the order of stops within a route, then have the driver use Waze to optimize between stops.
 That is particularly helpful in urban areas, where your drivers may encounter a whole slew of different obstacles like road closures, police activity, and more than Waze specializes in identifying for its community.